CNuge/go-fasta/README.md

 This repository contains 1. the go-fasta program, and 2. the fasta go package, which can be imported and used within other go programs.
 These two components are discussed below (documentation provided).

 ## 1. go-fasta program
-The go-fasta command line executable file provides the ability to efficiently execute common fasta file housekeeping tasks.
-The program uses concurrency to speed up process execution where possible.
+The go-fasta command line executable provides the ability to efficiently execute common fasta file housekeeping tasks.
+The program uses concurrency to speed up execution where possible.
 ### install
 To get the program up and running on your computer, download this repository and run the following commands ([you will need to have go installed](https://golang.org/) [and your gopath set up properly](https://github.com/golang/go/wiki/SettingGOPATH)):
 ```